vefunder/protocol-research-review/articles/AladdinDAO | CLever/Asset Risk Assessment - clevCVX clevUSD.md

 As discussed in the clevCVX-CVX peg section, the market will eventually reach a balance between the time value for the Furnace to swap clevUSD for FRAX, the discount on clevUSD in liquidity pools, and the incentives to store clevUSD in either the Furnace or the liquidity pool.
 Whenever the variables change, it will impact this balance, ultimately affecting the pricing of clevUSD-FRAX.

-Due to several layers of swaps between assets and variables to generate yield, it is hard to speculate on the behavior of the market.
+Due to multiple swaps between assets and variables to generate yield, it is hard to speculate on the behavior of the market.
 With CVX gauge weighting from FRAX, possible CRV rewards from Curve, liquidity mining rewards from CLever, and a low issuance cap of 100K clevUSD, the initial discount on clevUSD is likely to be reasonably modest.

 # Centralization Vectors